tonipanacek/der-raum/content/services/planning.md

   ästhetisch, technisch und funktional die Gestaltung einer finalen Kontrolle zu unterziehen und somit für ein rundum begeisterndes Ergebnis zu sorgen."
 en_description: |-
-  The individual design process is seamlessly followed by its implementation.
-With a highly motivated, well-coordinated team of designers, our own carpentry manufacturer, and in cooperation with architects, we put your living space vision into reality.
-In the planning phase, accompanied by your personal contact person, we prepare on-time and precise production of your tailor-made design from a single source.
+  A highly motivated, well-coordinated team of designers work with our own carpentry manufacturer and in cooperation with architects to realize your vision of your living space as seamlessly as possible.
+During the planning phase, you will be guided by a personal contact person as we fulfill on-time and precise production.

   Our claim: To put the design to a final test based on technical and functional rigor so that you are thrilled with the result.